 The Vauxhall Astra Sports Tourer is one of the best value estates on our list.
 It boasts a typically commodious boot yet costs just £825 more than an Astra hatchback.
 It shares the standard car’s enjoyable handling and smart interior, too.

 With five passengers on board you’ll be able to squeeze in 540 litres of luggage – fold the rear seats down and you’ll have space for 1,630 litres.
 An almost completely flat load bay helps with loading heavy or oddly shaped items, too.

 6. Dacia Logan MCV

 The Dacia Logan MCV isn’t the most stylish estate on the market but it is one of the most affordable.
-Entry-level cars will set you back less than £7,000 – nearly £10,000 less than the next cheapest car on our list – but all models boast a spacious 573-litre boot.
+The entry-level Logan MCV will set you back less than £7,000 – nearly £10,000 less than the next cheapest car on our list – but all models boast a spacious 573-litre boot.

-The Logan MCV’s not only cheap to buy but, thanks to a range of economical engines, should be cheap to run, too.
-The cabin feels quite dated and there’s little in the way of standard equipment but there’s no denying the Logan MCV represents exceptional value for money.
+It’s not only cheap to buy but, thanks to a range of economical engines, should be cheap to run, too.
+The Logan’s cabin feels quite dated and there’s little in the way of standard equipment but there’s no denying the Logan MCV represents exceptional value for money.